-The second lot of amendments to the Model have resulted in a number of changes to the financial statements and consequential changes to the notes.
-The information below outlines the main changes which have occurred when compared to the 2021-22 Model.
+The information below outlines the main changes which have occurred when compared to the 2022-23 Model.
 It is not an exhaustive list and represents the major changes only.
-Individual wording changes to the 2022-23 Model can be seen throughout the document given they have been identified using different colours.
+Individual wording changes to the 2023-24 Model can be seen throughout the document given they have been identified using different colours.
 These are as follows:

 - Red text with strikethrough Identifies line items/wording that have been deleted from the Model.
-That is, wording which appears in the 2021-22 Model but does not appear in the 2022-23 Model; - Red text Identifies line items/wording that has been inserted/changed in the Model.
-That is, wording which did not appear in the 2021-22 Model but does appear in the 2022-23 Model; - green text is 2021-22 Model text that has been moved from somewhere else in the 2022-23 Model; and - green text with strikethrough is 2021-22 Model text that has been moved to somewhere else in the 2022-23 Model.
+That is, wording which appears in the 2022-23 Model but does not appear in the 2023-24 Model; - Red text Identifies line items/wording that has been inserted/changed in the Model.
+That is, wording which did not appear in the 2022-23 Model but does appear in the 2023-24 Model; - green text is 2022-23 Model text that has been moved from one section to another section in the 2023-24 Model; and - green text with strikethrough is 2022-23 Model text that has been moved to another section in the 2023-24 Model.